maxtingle11/Microsoft-Studios-Market-Analysis/README.md

 ## Recommendations
 In order to create movies that yield high consumer engagement in terms of revenue and ratings, we recommend that Microsoft use its technical proclivities to produce movies that are:
-1. animated,
+1. Animated,
-2. family-friendly,
+2. Family-Friendly,
-3. top-quality, and
+3. Top-Quality, and
-4. original franchises.
+4. Original Franchises.

 ## Data Sources